BrendelGroup/AEGeAn/docs/api.rst

 .. c:type:: AgnFilterStream

   Implements the GenomeTools ``GtNodeStream`` interface.
-This is a node stream used to select features of a certain type from a node stream.
+This is a node stream used to remove features with certain attributes from a node stream.
 See the `AgnFilterStream class header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnFilterStream.h>`_.

 .. c:function:: GtNodeStream* agn_attribute_filter_stream_new(GtNodeStream *in_stream, GtHashmap *filters)

   Class constructor.
 The keys of the `filters` hashmap should be the attribute keys/value pairs (such as `partial=true` or `pseudo=true`) to test each feature node against.
 The values associated with each key in the hashmap can be any non-NULL value.
 Any feature node having an attribute key/value pair matching an entry in the hashmap will be discarded.

+.. c:function:: bool agn_attribute_filter_stream_unit_test(AgnUnitTest *test)

+  Run unit tests for this class.

 Class AgnCliquePair
 -------------------